 The resulting interior achieves a captivating equilibrium between functionality and style, with at its heart a light-filled space embellished by the Alberto Viani sculpture Nude in the Sun, which welcomes visitors into the showroom.
 But the true touch of genius is the extraordinary central staircase, seemingly suspended in the void – a bona fide masterpiece of lightness and dynamism.
 It is a rhythm that also marks out the spaces of the two long galleries on the upper floor, home to a number of small office spaces and to a part of the exhibition of vintage Olivetti typewriters and calculators.
 Scarpa's gift is also evident in the painstaking choice of materials: Aurisina marble, rosewood, African teak, metals and stone are all found alongside traditional Venetian stucco and mosaics revisited in a modern key.
 It is a design with great expressive and cultural impact that, after years of neglect, was given back to the city by Assicurazioni Generali, at the urging of FAI, which had flagged up the problem.
 Having restored the space, Generali entrusted its conservation and enhancement to FAI in 2011.

-The Olivetti Showroom is open to the public with the following opening hours:
+The Olivetti Showroom will be reopen to the public on Friday 22th May with the following opening hours:

 Last entry: 30 minutes before closure

 *In the event of the water level being more than 90 cm above the average sea level (acqua alta), the opening hours may be subject to change.